 Council: You can find out more about the council by looking under ‘local authority’.

 Designated teacher: This is a teacher appointed by the school to support and promote the education of any child in the school who is looked after by the local authority.
 Discharging the order: This is a legal term which is used if a court says your care order can end.

-Eligible child (Section 20 of the Children Act 1989): Young people aged 16-17 years who have been looked after for at least 13 weeks since the age of 14 years and ends after they reach the age of 16 years.
+Eligible child: Young people aged 16-17 years who have been looked after for at least 13 weeks since the age of 14 years and ends after they reach the age of 16 years.

 Emergency protection order: This is a legal document from a court, which gives the local authority parental responsibility in an emergency.
 It can only last for 15 days while people work out what is best for you.

 External placements (also called out of borough placements): This is when you are placed in a foster home, a children's home or a residential school that is not in your area.